ipl-uw/2019-CVPR-AIC-Track-3-UWIPL/README.md

 Scripts under **time decision** are used to get the exact startting time of the anomaly cases.
 **util** includes all necessary scripts for processing the output from detection to get tracking result using [TNT][1].
 All the models used should be placed under **model**, and you can find the download link for all three models in a txt file under that folder.
+You should run the scripts under **candidate selection** first, and then run TNT to get tracking result.
+After that please run codes under **time decision** to get the exact starting time of the anomaly.

 Xinyu (Xavier) Yuan
 4/9/2019